dialoa/docker-ojs-dev/README.md

 The command line above assumes the container runs Alpine Linux.
 Others may work with `/bin/bash` instead.
 If in doubt,

+### Installing plugins

+#### From the web interface

+Plugins cannot be installed through the web interface.
+They must be downloaded and placed in suitable folders within `volumes/plugins/`.
+For instance, to install the Bootstrap 3 theme plugin, download it (from the GitHub repository) and place it in `volumes/plugins/themes/bootstrap3/`.
+You may need to replace the `themes` symbolic link with a folder.
+Relaunch the container and the plugin should appear as installed.

 ## Develop plugins and themes

 ### Tutorial